Shantigar

 Over the past fifty years, Shantigar has been visited by remarkable theater artists, spiritual teachers, healers, visual artists, writers, dancers, visual artists, and muscians.
 Many have performed, led workshops, or created original work on the farm.

-Theater and Film
+Theatre and Film

 John Adams, Alison Charney, Andrea Clearfield, Terry Eder-Kaufman, Bill Hart, William M. Hoffman, Steve Gorn, Jonathan Hart Makwaia, Charles Mingus Jr., Alice Quinn-Makwaia, Mariana Quinn-Makwaia, Marianne de Pury, Steve Sweeting, Alexandre Tannous